Semantic Relations and Deep Learning: Learning semantic relations

 A path can be treated as a description of the source and target nodes (it contains information about their neighbourhoods) or the relation between them (it shows alternative chains of links from the source to the target).
-Paths, then, can contribute directly as features to the prediction of new links in a knowledge graph. \newcite{Lao2011} show how to obtain and apply bounded-length path types, or meta-paths (sequences of relations): they generalize alternative paths found between the source and the target in the graph connected by the same relation $r$.
+Paths, then, can contribute directly as features to the prediction of new links in a knowledge graph . \newcite{Lao2011} show how to obtain and apply bounded-length path types, or meta-paths (sequences of relations): they generalize alternative paths found between the source and the target in the graph connected by the same relation $r$.
 The meta-paths work as features in predicting if relation $r$ holds between node pairs previously not connected by $r$.

 \newcite{Gardner2015} use paths to describe the source and target nodes, and the relation between them.
-They extract features from the local subgraphs around each node in a (potential) pair.
+They extract features from the local subgraphs around each node in a potential pair.
 The local information around node $n$ is the set of $($\e{path type}, \e{end node}$)$ pairs collected by random walks which originate in $n$.
-The representations for a source and target node are combined by the merging of path types based on shared end nodes on those paths.
+The representation for a ($source$, $target$) pair combines the two nodes' subgraphs by merging the paths based on shared end nodes on those paths.
+This representation is used to learn a corresponding relation for the entity pair.

-\newcite{Guu2015} show that most latent factor models, notably matrix factorization models, can be modified to learn from paths rather than from individual triples; that improves the performance.
+\newcite{Guu2015} show that most latent factor models, notably matrix factorization models, can be modified to learn from paths rather than from individual triples.
 Recurrent neural networks which learn path representations have also been used for link prediction \cite{Neelakantan2015,Das2016}.

 Relations can also share information.
-For example, the relation \rel{currency\_of\_film\_budget} can be viewed as composed of the relations \rel{currency\_of\_country} and \rel{country\_of\_film}.
+For example, the relation \rel{currency\_of\_film\_budget} can be viewed as a composition of the relations \rel{currency\_of\_country} and \rel{country\_of\_film}.
 This kind of information may promote better relation representations. \newcite{Takahashi2018} use an autoencoder which further processes the relation matrices obtained by matrix factorization with the \rescal\ model.
 The autoencoder compresses the relation matrix into a smaller vector representation, from which the matrix is regenerated.
 This encoding-decoding process encourages the induction of relation matrices which incorporate similarities and dependencies between the relations.